raspberrypilearning/scary-spot-the-difference/en/step_7.md

 --- /task ---

 --- task ---
 Save and run your code to see if it works.
-Then surprise your firends by telling them you have made a spot the difference game for them to play.
+Then surprise your friends by telling them you have made a 'spot the difference' game for them to play.
 --- /task ---